ericom-gideon/docs/docs/servers/new_server_username_and_password.md

 ## New server username and password

-So you've successfully created a server and now you want to log into it so you can add all sorts of goodies to it.
-Question is: what is your username and password?

-_Note: The information below applies only to Ninefold provided templates._
+Ninefold has a convention for usernames and passwords which applies to all _Ninefold provided templates_.

 #### Default usernames